stevan/Jackalope/README.md

 #### Services

 Currently the services in Jackalope are really only building blocks, it is up to you to assemble them in the way you need.
+The goal is to provide enough of a framework so that mechanics of good HTTP friendly REST applications are easy and simple to build.
+As this framework grows we will likely incorporate larger and more opinionated building blocks to make development even easier.

-We do however offer a built-in CRUD service for managing a collection of resources in a uniform way.
+Currently Jackalope does offer a built-in CRUD service for managing a collection of resources in a uniform way.
 The services take a schema, typically one that extends the 'schema/web/service/crud' schema, and a resource repository and creates a web service with the following features.

 - listing
     - This is done by doing a GET to the URI of a collection (/)